Feature #5288: Run the test suite automatically on autobuilt ISOs

 The root cause might live in UDisks, in QEMU, or in the Linux kernel (on the level-0 host, or on the level-1 aka. isotesterN).
 All this is painfully hard to debug, so if a workaround can be added to Tails Installer it'll be good enough IMO.
 Note that I won't bother doing that in Tails Installer 3.x.

-#3 Updated by bertagaz almost 4 years ago
+#3 Updated by bertagaz about 4 years ago

 - Status changed from In Progress to Rejected